 - Do all your prep first, if you haven’t already: Cut your potatoes up in to small cubes, slice up your onions, chop up your garlic, and cut your chicken in to small cubes.

-- Heat 2 tbsp of butter or coconut oil in a large skillet on medium low heat.
-Once it melts, add curry powder and curry paste in there.
-Swirl it around until well blended.
+- Heat 2 tablespoons of butter or coconut oil in a large skillet over medium-low heat.
+Add 2 tablespoons curry powder or curry paste and cook for 30–60 seconds to bloom the spices until fragrant.

 - Turn up the heat to medium high.
 Add in the coconut milk and mix well.